 Oxygen levels should be at a minimum of 5.0 mg/L for koi.
 In the fish world, there is some variation with the tolerable level of dissolved oxygen in the water but 5.0 is a good baseline.
 As a reference, 5.0 mg/L is the minimum for koi and 18 mg/L is the physical maximum that water can hold.
 Just as a reminder though, cold water can hold more dissolved oxygen than warmer water so higher summer temperatures (and overcrowded ponds) will lead to lower dissolved oxygen, which is really when you will want to pay attention to it the most.
 Oxygen becomes dissolved into your koi pond in several ways.
 At the very surface there is limited diffusion occurring between the atmosphere and the water and that accounts for only a small amount of dissolved oxygen.
 Turbulence will also agitate the water enough to generate dissolved oxygen in your pond and this often comes in the form of falling water as from a small water fall.
 A tried and true and popular way to increase the dissolved oxygen in a koi pond is by an air stone on the bottom of the pond or by spout or fountain shooting water up into the air.

 Okay, back to chemistry class everyone because its time to discuss pH.
 As you may recall pH has something to do with acids.
 Its all about acidity and alkalinity.
 The pH scale is a logarithmic one meaning when your pond jumps from 7 (neutral) to 6, its not simply getting a little bit more acidic, its getting 10 times more acidic.
 Conversely, when your pond tests at 7.5 and then gets increasingly alkaline by jumping to 9.5, then your pond just got 100 times more alkaline (10 times 10).
 So it’s a big deal when your pH changes and can definitely affect your koi in negative ways. pH, or power of Hydrogen, should range in your pond somewhere between 6.8 and 8.2 but do your best to keep it as stable as possible.
+If you were to test your pond multiple times a day you should notice a daily fluctuation in pH.
+So what’s going on?
+As part of the natural process of photosynthesis and respiration of aquatic plants and algae they use up dissolved carbon dioxide (that’s a good thing) but, at night, they release it as well (not good).
+The common denominator here is carbon dioxide because of its power to increase the acidity of the water.
+Of course, your fish are respiring as well which also adds to the carbon dioxide load in your pond.
+A good way to add a long-term pH buffer to your pond and protect your fish from pH swings is to add some calcium carbonate material to your pond.
+This comes in gravel form or rocks and may be sold under the name “agricultural limestone”.
+PH buffering capacity (better described as “KH”) is also why its nice to have concrete-lined ponds -the concrete tends to buffer against pH swings.

 No discussion of pH is complete without also talking about KH (or carbonate hardness or alkalinity).
 Your pond’s KH level will affect how susceptible your pond is to pH fluctuations.
 If, for example, your KH reading is particularly low then anything you do to get your pH back to an acceptable range may be short lived as your pond lacks the ability to buffer future pH swings.
 KH should be around 105 ppm with a possible deviation of plus or minus 15 ppm (up or down from 105).
 Baking soda (sodium bicarbonate or bicarbonate of soda) will increase your pH making it more basic.
 Conversely, you can add white vinegar to lower, or make more acidic, your pond water.